emiyl/dumpling-classic/README.md

 ## Troubleshooting

 - A user reported that dumpling would freeze mid-dump.
 This was caused by a bad SD card.
-Ensure it's formatted properly before dumping.
+Ensure that it is formatted properly before dumping.

 ## To-do